bltsandwich1/ForegroundDetector/README.md

 Octave Implementation for some of the functionality of vision.ForegroundDetector

 ## About
-This is an implementation of a naiive foreground detection method.
+This is an implementation of a [Running Gaussian Average](https://en.wikipedia.org/wiki/Foreground_detection#Running_Gaussian_average) foreground detection method.

 Variables:

 * `Sigma` = number of standard deviations that a pixel has to differ by in order to be considered in the foreground
+  * `Sigma` can be changed at any time
-* `NumTrainingFrames` = the number of frames that the function will be trained on, also the number of layers in the composite image
+* `NumTrainingFrames` = the number of frames that the function will be trained on
+  * Also the number of layers in the composite image
+    * Will eventually disconnect these, but in reality this isn't much of a limit.
 * `FrameCount` = integer that counts the current frame number
 * `SD` = calculated SD for each pixel
-* `Composite` = an MxNxL variable where L is NumTrainingFrames
+* `Composite` = an MxNxL variable where L is `NumTrainingFrames`
 * `Frame` = the image, MxNx1, that is the next frame in your "video"

 ## Structure